 And interestingly in New Zealand terms, the asset management journey started back in the mid-1990s, coming off the back of a large and nasty recession that New Zealand went through at that time.

-We had a legislative requirement, and the legislation at that time had a law that required all the municipalities that were owning assets, required they had focus on sorting out rehabilitation renewal cost because that was where the gap was seem to be.
+We had a legislative requirement, and the legislation at that time had a law that required all the municipalities that were owning assets, required they had focused on sorting out rehabilitation renewal cost because that was where the gap seemed to be.